Knowledge base

 2. Compose a new message as usual.

-3. Click on the lock icon to the left of the Send button to enable encryption:
+3. Click on the padlock icon to the left of the Send button to activate encryption:

 4. Confirm the action if a confirmation window appears.

-5. The icon now represents a closed lock and the color of the whole is changed.
+5. The icon now represents a closed padlock and the color of the whole is changed:

 6. Press the Send button.